abstracta/jmeter-java-dsl/docs/guide/recorder/index.md

 :::

 ::: tip
-Use `java -jar jmdsl.jar recorder --help` to see the list of options to customize your recording.
+Use `java -jar jmdsl.jar help recorder` to see the list of options to customize your recording.
 :::

 ::: tip